ansys/pymechanical-env/README.rst

 If required, you can always call the style commands (`black`_, `isort`_, `flake8`_...) or unit testing ones (`pytest`_) from the command line.
-However, this does not guarantee that your project is being tested in an isolated environment, which is the reason why tools like `tox`_ exist.
+However, this does not guarantee that your project is being tested in an isolated environment, which is the reason why tools like ``tox`` exist.

 A note on pre-commit
 ^^^^^^^^^^^^^^^^^^^^

 The style checks take advantage of `pre-commit`_.
-Developers are not forced but encouraged to install this tool via:
+Developers are not forced but encouraged to install this tool with this command:

 .. code:: bash

     python -m pip install pre-commit && pre-commit install

 Documentation
 -------------

-For building documentation, you can either run the usual rules provided in the `Sphinx`_ Makefile, such us:
+For building documentation, you can run the usual rules provided in the `Sphinx`_ Makefile with this command:

 .. code:: bash

     make -C doc/ html && your_browser_name doc/html/index.html

-However, the recommended way of checking documentation integrity is using:
+However, the recommended way of checking documentation integrity is to use ``tox`` by running this command:

 .. code:: bash